 - Do not force the drill with extra pressure.

 - Do not leave chuck key in drill chuck.
 Make adjustments and remove key immediately.

-- Do not hold work by hand when drilling holes larger than 12 mm (1/2 in.) in diameter.
+- Do not hold work by hand when drilling holes; secure the work with clamps or vices.

 - Do not place hands under the stock being drilled.

 - Do not stop rotation of chuck and spindle with your hand.